Comics Unleashed: Format and guests

-Broadcast history
+History and production

-First-run weekly episodes were originally produced from 2006–07, with repeats still airing in some markets, generally in the very late-night to overnight hours under arrangements made for the various series of Entertainment Studios, with some notable carriers having included CBS Television Stations, which scheduled it as a lead-out for The Late Late Show on CBS owned-and-operated stations.
+First-run weekly episodes were originally produced from 2006–07, with repeats airing in some markets, generally in the very late-night to overnight hours under arrangements made for the various series of Entertainment Studios Networks.
+Some notable carriers included CBS Television Stations, which scheduled it as a lead-out for The Late Late Show on CBS owned-and-operated stations.
 Back-to-back episodes also aired in prime time on MyNetworkTV before it became a programming service.
-The program continued to air on broadcast syndication despite not producing any new episodes after its original 2006–2007 run until new episodes were produced for the 2014–2015 season.
-The last new episodes were produced in 2016, though production will resume for the 2025—2026 season on CBS.
+The program continued to air on broadcast syndication, despite not producing any new episodes after its original 2006–2007 run, until new episodes were produced for the 2014–2015 season.
+The final new episodes were produced in 2016, before production resumed for the 2025–2026 season on CBS.

 In September 2023, CBS announced that it would air back-to-back episodes of Comics Unleashed on its late-night lineup beginning September 18, following The Late Show with Stephen Colbert.
-The program served as a temporary replacement for The Late Late Show, which had ended following the series finale of The Late Late Show with James Corden, until the premiere of its replacement, After Midnight, in January 2024, as it had been delayed due to the 2023 Hollywood labor disputes.
+The program served as a temporary replacement for The Late Late Show, which had ended following the series finale of The Late Late Show with James Corden.
+Until the premiere of its replacement in January 2024, After Midnight had been delayed due to the 2023 Hollywood labor disputes.
 The announcement led to Allen being called a "union-busting rich guy" for providing CBS with content to use during the strike.

-Roughly half of the run featured previously unaired first-run episodes.
+Roughly half of the series featured previously unaired first-run episodes.
 Allen's company provided the program under a time buy arrangement where it purchased the time slot from CBS, and then aired the show and sold commercial time to advertisers.